The 2-minute Difference Testing tutorial with our demo application

 Open the folder

-Then ReTest should start and the start screen should open.
+retest file (Linux/Mac).
+Then retest should start and the start screen should open.

 If you encounter any problems, please contact http://feedback.retest.de/ or send an e-mail to email@example.com.